moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 ## Debugging your Squid {: #debugging-your-squid }

-It may seem tricky at first to debug errors when building your Squid, but fortunately there are several techniques you can use to streamline this process.
-First and foremost, if you're facing errors with your Squid, you should enable Debug mode in your .env file by uncommenting the debug mode line.
+It may seem tricky at first to debug errors when building your Squid, but fortunately, there are several techniques you can use to streamline this process.
+First and foremost, if you're facing errors with your Squid, you should enable debug mode in your `.env` file by uncommenting the debug mode line.
 This will trigger much more verbose logging and will help you locate the source of the error.

 ```text
 # Uncommenting the below line enables debug mode